ESiWACE/esdm/README.md

 # Use Cases

-This part of the documenation presents a number of use-cases for a middleware to handle earth system data.
-The description is organized as
+This part of the documentation presents several use-cases for middleware to handle earth system data.
+The description is organized as follows:
-follows:

--   common workloads in climate and weather forecasts (anchor link)
+-   typical workloads in climate and weather forecasts

--   involved stakeholders/actors and systems (anchor link)
+-   involved stakeholders/actors and systems

--   and the actual use cases (anchor link)
+-   and the actual use cases

-The ese cases can extend each other, and are generally constructed in a way that they are not limited to the ESDM but also apply to similar middleware.
-The use of backends is kept abstract where possible, so that in principle implementations can be swapped with only minor semantic changes to the sequence of events.
+The use cases can extend each other and are generally constructed so that they are not limited to the ESDM and apply to similar middleware.
+The use of backends is kept abstract where possible so that, in principle, implementations can be swapped with only minor semantic changes to the sequence of events.

 ## Workloads in climate and weather

-The climate and weather forecast communities have their characteristic workflows and objectives, but also share a variety of methods and tools (e.g., the ICON model is used and developed together by climate and weather scientists).
-This section briefly collects and groups the data-related high-level use-cases by community and the motivation for them.
+The climate and weather forecast communities have their typical workflows and objectives and share various methods and tools (e.g., the ICON model is used and developed together by climate and weather scientists).
+This section briefly collects and groups the data-related high-level use-cases by the community and their motivation.

-Numerical weather prediction focuses on the production of a short-time forecast based on initial sensor (satellite) data and generates derived data products for certain end users (e.g., weather forecast for the general public or military).
-As the compute capabilities and requirements for users increase, new services are added or existing services are adapted.
-Climate predictions run for long time periods and may involve complex workflows to compute derived information such as monthly mean or to identify certain patterns in the forecasted data such as tsunamis.
+Numerical weather prediction focuses on producing a short-time forecast based on initial sensor (satellite) data and generates derived data products for specific end-users (e.g., the weather forecast for the general public or military).
+As the compute capabilities and requirements for users increase, new services are added, or existing services are adapted.
+Climate predictions run for long-time periods and may involve complex workflows to compute derived information such as monthly mean or identify specific patterns in the forecasted data such as tsunamis.

-In the following, a list of characteristic high-level workloads and use-cases that are typically performed per community is given.
-These use-cases resemble what a user/scientist usually has in mind when dealing with NWP and climate simulation; there are several supportive use-cases from the perspective of the data center that will be discussed later.
+A list of characteristic high-level workloads and use-cases that are typically performed per community is given in the following, These use-cases resemble what a user/scientist usually has in mind when dealing with NWP and climate simulation; there are several supportive use-cases from the data center’s perspective that will be discussed later.

 ### NWP

--   Data ingestion: Store incoming stream of observations from satellites, radar, weather stations and ships.
+-   Data ingestion: Store incoming stream of observations from satellites, radar, weather stations, and ships.

--   Pre-Processing: Cleans, adjusts observation data and then transforms it to the data format used as initial condition for the prediction.
+-   Pre-Processing: Cleans adjusts observation data and then transforms it to the data format used as an initial condition for the prediction.
 For example, insufficient sampling makes pre-processing necessary so models can be initialized correctly.

 -   Now Casting (0-6h): Precise prediction of the weather in the near future.
 Uses satellite data and data from weather stations,